kaisenlinux/manpages-dev/category/TCP/socat.md

        In the output variables beginning with "SOCAT" this prefix is actually replaced by the upper case name of the executable or the value of option -lp.

        SOCAT_DEFAULT_LISTEN_IP (input)
               (Values 4 or 6) Sets the IP version to be used for listen, recv, and recvfrom addresses if no pf (protocol-family) option is given.
 Is overridden by socat options -4 or -6.

        SOCAT_PREFERRED_RESOLVE_IP (input)
-              (Values 0, 4, or 6) Sets the IP version to be used when resolving target host names when version is not specified by address type, option pf (proto‐ col-family), or address format.
+              (Values 0, 4, or 6) Sets the IP version to be used when resolving target host names when version is not specified by address type, option pf (protocol-family), or address for‐ mat.
 If name resolution does not return a matching entry, the first result (with differing IP version) is taken.
-With value
-              0, socat always selects the first record and its IP version.
+With value 0, socat always selects the first record and its IP version.

        SOCAT_FORK_WAIT (input)
               Specifies the time (seconds) to sleep the parent and child processes after successful fork().
 Useful for debugging.

        SOCAT_VERSION (output)
               Socat sets this variable to its version string, e.g. "1.7.0.0" for released versions or e.g. "1.6.0.1+envvar" for temporary versions; can be used in scripts invoked by socat.

        SOCAT_PID (output)
               Socat sets this variable to its process id.
 In case of fork address option, SOCAT_PID gets the child processes id.
 Forking for exec and system does not change SOCAT_PID.

        SOCAT_PPID (output)
               Socat sets this variable to its process id.
 In case of fork, SOCAT_PPID keeps the pid of the master process.

        SOCAT_PEERADDR (output)
               With passive socket addresses (all LISTEN and RECVFROM addresses), this variable is set to a string describing the peers socket address.
-Port informa‐ tion is not included.
+Port information is not included.

        SOCAT_PEERPORT (output)
               With appropriate passive socket addresses (TCP, UDP, and SCTP - LISTEN and RECVFROM), this variable is set to a string containing the number of the peer port.

        SOCAT_SOCKADDR (output)
               With all LISTEN addresses, this variable is set to a string describing the local socket address.
 Port information is not included example